-The ATI score (Age-Thrombotic burden-Index of microcirculatory resistance) determined during primary percutaneous coronary intervention predicts final infarct size in patients with ST elevation myocardial infarction: a cardiac magnetic resonance validation study.
+The ATI score (age-thrombus burden-index of microcirculatory resistance) determined during primary percutaneous coronary intervention predicts final infarct size in patients with ST-elevation myocardial infarction: a cardiac magnetic resonance validation study.

 De Maria GL., Alkhalil M., Wolfrum M., Fahrni G., Borlotti A., Gaughran L., Dawkins S., Langrish JP., Lucking AJ., Choudhury RP., Porto I., Crea F., Dall'Armellina E., Channon KM., Kharbanda RK., Banning AP.